 You will be told whether you need to register with the Police in the following ways:

-- For those applying outside the UK the police registration condition will appear on their entry clearance vignette (visa) and/or in the decision letter from UKVI.
+- For those applying outside the UK the police registration condition will appear on their entry clearance vignette (visa) and/or in the decision letter from the Home Office.

-- For those applying from within the UK the condition will either appear their Biometric Residence Permit (BRP) or it may be confirmed solely in the Home Office decision letter.
+- For those applying from within the UK the condition will be confirmed in the Home Office visa decision letter.

 When to register

-If your UK address changes while you are in the UK, or there is another change in your circumstances (eg you change your name, renew your passport, or move to a different course), you must get your PRC updated within seven days of the change.
-Some changes can be reported at your local police station instead of the OVRO.
+If your circumstances change during your course (eg you change your name, renew your passport, or move to a different course), you must make an appointment to get your PRC updated within 7 days of the change.
 A full list of possible changes of circumstances and how to report them is available on the Metropolitan Police website.

 Students extending their visa